BioinformaticsToolsAtMayo/bior_pipeline/license/README.txt

 This will enable any user to use the software both for academic research use as well as "fee for service" model in Core Laboratories.

-See GPL.txt for more info.
+See GPLv3.txt for more info.